Kurihara-Yuto/howfar/README.md

 Although there are multiple npm packages that provide a similar service, e.g. [isochrone](https://www.npmjs.com/package/isochrone) and [galton](https://www.npmjs.com/package/galton), this one uses an OSRM REST source instead of the alternatives, which rely on node bindings.
 Although node bindings are probably more performant, they are notoriously difficult to install on Windows, since `node-gyp` sucks and the latest binaries were released for node 8.
 Also it is quite a pain if you first need to create the required OSRM graph in order to run it a few times.
 Therefore, this version uses the public OSRM service, which should be fine for a few queries, but you can specify your own OSRM service too if you need to resolve many locations.

 While implementing the previously mentioned methods, I noticed that the quality was not very good: it requires a lot of tweaking of specific parameters in order to get acceptable results.
 Furthermore, they create a rectangular grid around the desired location, which does not make sense as most isochrones will more likely be round.
 Further investigations lead to the work of [geolytix](https://medium.com/geolytix/creating-isochrone-catchments-from-a-distance-matrix-15f39e436d09), and that version is implemented here.
-Another interesting read is [Peter Liu's](https://blog.mapbox.com/add-isochrones-to-your-next-application-e9e84a62345f) explanation of the mapbox implementation.
+Another interesting read is [Peter Liu's](https://blog.mapbox.com/add-isochrones-to-your-next-application-e9e84a62345f) explanation of the MapBox implementation.

 ```bash
 Usage: howfar [options]